BCV-Uniandes/AMPs-Net/README.md

 To perform inference on your data please refer to: run_inference_AMP.sh and run_inference_multilabel.sh.

+**To setup your data on the proper format for our models please refer to generate_metadata.sh.
+Your dataset should be a csv file with a column name Sequence and your peptides in their AA sequence.
+Follow the example in data/datasets/Inference.**

 To perform inference with the pre-trained models please modify L34-37 from inference.py.
 (Change Checkpoint__valid_best.pth to Checkpoint.pth)

 ## Citation